chp-legacy/chainpoint-node/README.md

 ### System Requirements

-The software should be able to be run on any system that supports the Docker and Docker Compose container management tools and meets the minimal hardware requirements.
+The software should be able to be run on any system that supports Docker and Docker Compose tools and meets the minimal hardware requirements.

 #### Hardware